 A Wooden Skewer to Hold the Wick in Place + Stir the Essential Oils

-Essential Oils (here are Essential Oil Recipes that we Love)
+Essential Oils – Here are some Essential Oil Recipes that We Love

 To Melt the Wax You Additionally Need:

 Any Pan that You Don’t Mind Getting Waxy

 When you get started, melt your wax on low heat.
 The lower the heat, the faster it will cool.
 You do not need to heat the wax on a double broiler.

 Add a small amount of your plants, dried flowers, or garden smudge to the glass vessel before you add the wax.

 And now add the wax.
 Important Tip: Pour the wax slowly!
 To make a gorgeous candle you will want the surface of the candle to be smooth.
 Pour the wax slowly to prevent any splashing around the sides or uneven edges.

 Some of the smudge that you added may float to the top.
 That’s okay, just use your wooden skewer to push the down deeper into the wax.
 It’s still best that you add some smudge first, and allow it to be completely drenched in wax.
 Getting coated will make it easier to move.

 Once your wax is in the vessel, add the wick and get it settled.
 Make sure the wick is in the dead center as you roll the cotton wick down.
 The wooden skewer will balance across the edge of the vessel.
 Just be sure that the bottom of the wick is touching the bottom of the vessel.
 And make sure the wick is in the very center so that the candle will burn evenly.